schwarka/docker-files/rust/README.md

   * [syntastic](https://github.com/scrooloose/syntastic)

 ## How do I use it?
-Create the rust image by running the following command from the ``/rust`` directory:
+Create the rust image by running the following command from this directory:
 ```bash
 docker build -t rust .
 ```